brillout/wildcard-api/docs/usage-manual.template.md

 For example, if the frontend needs the todo creation dates, then the SQL query of the `getLandingPageData` endpoint needs to be changed to `SELECT id, text, created_at`.

-Using a custom API requires a tight client-API development.
+A custom API requires a tight client-API development.

 !INLINE ./snippets/usage-section-footer.md --hide-source-path